 To conclude, we have studied the near-field energy transfer between graphene and magneto-optic media.
-The energy transfer is driven by the electric current through the graphene in the absence of a temperature difference.
-Its direction and magnitude can be tuned by the electric current and also the in-plane magnetic field in the magneto-optic medium.
-The tunability of the direction is due to the interplay between the nonreciprocal effective temperature of the graphene plasmon and the nonreciprocal surface modes of the magneto-optic medium.
-The energy flux can be manifested in the temperature change of the plates so that cooling or heating purposes are achieved.
-The findings are also relevant to near-field thermoelectric effect.
-Our work paves a new route towards the nanoscale energy/thermal management and harvesting using nonreciprocity.
+The energy transfer is induced by the electric current through the graphene in the absence of a temperature difference.
+Its direction and magnitude can be tuned by the electric current and the in-plane magnetic field in the magneto-optic medium.
+The tunability of the direction is due to the interplay between the nonreciprocal photon occupation number from the graphene and the nonreciprocal surface modes of the magneto-optic medium.
+We have also proposed a form of the near-field thermoelectric effect in which the electric current can be generated using nonreciprocal surface modes.
+Our work paves a new route toward nanoscale energy/thermal management and harvesting using nonreciprocity.